anshuraghuvansi/Clean-Architecture-Node/README.md

 # Clean Architecture Nodejs

 This is a Rest Api(express, Nodejs and mongodb) project based on clean architecture.
+In this project i have implemented 4 API's:
+1. `signup` api(POST)
+    On successful signup this api return a JWT Web Token.
+2. `signin` api(POST)
+    On successful signin this api return a JWT Web Token.
+3. `Get profile` api(GET)
+    This api use the JWT token from the `Authorization Header` from the request to autorize and return user data.
+4. `Update profile` api(PUT)
+    This api use the JWT token from the `Authorization Header` from the request to autorize and update user data.

 # How to Use